issamsensi/AutoWallpaper/README.md

 3. Update the folder path in the script (see Installation instructions above)
 4. The script automatically picks random images from all files in that folder

-## 📸 Screenshots

-Check out the `assets/screenshots/` directory for visual guides on setup and configuration.

 ## 🛠️ Technologies Used

 - **Bash** – Linux shell scripting with infinite loop for continuous wallpaper rotation